 Public input is essential to the success of the project.
 We are seeking input to understand current road conditions on your neighbourhood streets and what traffic calming measures make sense for your neighbourhood.
 Public engagement over the course of the project will include a public survey and online public information centre.

 Prior to releasing the proposed traffic calming plans to the public, the plans were circulated to City stakeholders (Waterloo Fire Rescue, Regional EMS, Waterloo Regional Police Services, Grand River Transit, etc.).
-These groups were able to review and comment on the plans, and their feedback was incorporated into the proposed plans.
+These groups were able to review and comment on the plans, and their feedback was incorporated.